amiramonte/11-expressjs-note-taker/README.md

 ## Description

-This project was built to help reinforce the following skills:
+This application was built to understand and reinforce the following skills:

 - Node.js
 - Express.js